 - Custom labels: non-standard A4 or Letter sheet layouts

 For mailing workflows, use Address Label Maker.
+For Amazon FBA shipments, use the dedicated FBA FNSKU Label Maker.
 For broader label design, continue in Excel to Labels or Label Designer.

 Step 3: Upload the Excel file